felixstuart/Gotcha-App-2025/README.md

-# Gotcha 2024
+# Gotcha 2025
-This is the source code for the 2023-2024 Gotcha Game at Milton Academy.
-It has a Swift Frontend with a Firebase/Node.js backend.
-We hope to expand to other schools in the near future.
+This repo has the source code for the 2025-2026 Gotcha game.

-Developed by Blake Ankner, Yaman Habip, Thomas Hong, Andrew Rodriguez, Ryan Shue of the class of 2023 as well As Ben Rhodes-Kropf class of 2024.
+## Structure

+`/FrontEnd` contains the entire Swift app.
+`/DataStuff` contains the backend functions for uploading the csv files of names and emails to Firebase, as well as creating the tagger chain.
+`functions` contains some Firebase Cloud Functions.